 Bikes that don’t come with these accessories as standard will have space for the rider to attach their own; a standard set-up will see a triathlete attach a top tube bag for nutrition storage and a bag behind the saddle for tools and inner tubes.
 For longer races, hydrations systems can be added to the front end and additional water bottle holders to the saddle rails.

-In a time trial, a cyclist’s only concern is getting to the finish line as fast as possible, leaving them completely spent after an all-out effort when they get off the bike.
+In a time trial, a cyclist’s only concern is getting to the finish line as fast as possible, leaving them completely spent after an all-out effort when they get off their TT bike.
 A triathlete has the run to deal with afterwards, which often means a more forgiving set-up.
 A triathlete will generally want their forearms wider apart on the aero extensions, and bent at a slight angle at the shoulder down to the elbow.
-Having the seat tube further forward also puts less pressure on the hips and hamstrings.
+Having the seat tube on their tri bike further forward also puts less pressure on the hips and hamstrings.

 The add-on accessories needed to tackle a swim/bike/run race and achieving a position that helps the triathlete to save their legs for the run are the things that ultimately set apart a triathlon bike from a time trial bike; and it goes without saying, it’s always worth getting a professional bike fit to optimise your own position if you’re looking to buy your first tri bike.